CoyiCodes/DxBot/README.md

 # DxBot
-Simple bot that plays dxball
+Simple bot that plays DX-Ball with simple image processing.  <br>
+A lot of room for improvements. :)